Hua-Zhou/Hua-Zhou.github.io/teaching/st552-2013fall/syllabus.md

 ### Exam

-There will be two midterm and one final exam.
+There will be two midterms and one final exam.

 ### Final Grade

-Letter grade will be assigned based on the final score: 20% homework + 20% midterm 1 + 20% midterm 2 + 40% final.
+Letter grade will be assigned based on the final score: 30% homework + 20% midterm 1 + 20% midterm 2 + 30% final.

 ### Academic Integrity